All Episodes

 Okay.

-So you're basically your whole bloodline's fucked, essentially.
+So basically your whole bloodline's fucked, essentially.

-So they had to go into the Civil War in order to, that was one of the issues that was to be resolved by the Civil War.
+So they had to go into the civil war in order to, that was one of the issues that was to be resolved by the civil war.

-Well, the primary issue in the Civil War was should the South be able to have slaves?
+Well, the primary issue in the civil war was should the South be able to have slaves?

 The South wanted slaves and the North didn't want the South to have slaves.

-We're going to create, we're going to break off and create our own fucking country then.
+The South said, fuck you, we're going to create, we're going gonna break off and create our own fucking country then.

 Go fuck yourself.

-That was the Confederate states.
+That was the Confederate States.

 And then that's the Civil War.